apac

 Manufacturing deals often go through multiple levels of approval.
 That means more time, more back-and-forth, and more effort to convince all stakeholders.

 These challenges aren’t unique to your business.
-According to research, 61% of marketers say that lead generation is their biggest struggle.
+According to research, 61% of marketers say that lead generation is their These challenges aren’t unique to your business.
+91% of marketers say lead generation is their most important goal, and the pressure to perform is intensifying as digital channels grow more competitive.

 On top of this, digital disruption is changing how manufacturers attract leads.
 While relationships and loyalty still matter, today’s buyers, especially millennials, use digital channels to research and choose suppliers.
 In fact, 73% of B2B buying decisions are made by millennials, and 43% of marketers now use marketing automation to generate leads.